5 Digital Self-Publishing Skills New Authors Need To Master

 You will need to create and use a lot of images for your site and on social media.

-You might be considering using a professional book cover designer.
+Another consideration is using a professional book cover designer.
 But you might want to create mock-ups or design your own cover.

 There are lots of ways to do it with Photoshop.
 However, it’s not an easy program to learn how to use.